What is PFAS?

-If you need to analyze for PFAS, consult with an environmental engineer, industrial hygienist, environmental scientist, or other qualified environmental professional to determine the proper course of action.
+If you need to analyze for PFAS, consult with an environmental engineer, industrial hygienist, environmental scientist, or another qualified environmental professional to determine the proper course of action.
 York Analytical Laboratories, Inc. works with many in these groups of professionals to analyze PFAS samples in various media, like soil, potable water, and non-potable water.

 What PFAS compounds should I analyze?

 Your qualified environmental professional can help you determine, which specific compounds you should analyze.
 Each regulatory jurisdiction may require different compounds or groups of compounds to be analyzed depending on your situation.
 York Analytical Laboratories can analyze up to 24 PFAS compounds in various media including non-potable water, potable water, and soil.

-What analytical methods is York certified to use for PFAS analysis?
+What analytical methods are York certified to use for PFAS analysis?

 York uses United States Environmental Protection Agency (USEPA) Method 537/537.1: Determination of Selected Per- and Polyfluorinated Alkyl Substances in Drinking Water by Solid Phase Extraction and Liquid Chromatography/Tandem Mass Spectrometry (LC/MS/MS).
 Method 537 is modified as an isotope dilution method to analyze, non-potable water and soil samples.
 The list of compounds from Method 537.1, 537, New York State Department of Environmental Conservation (NYSDEC) & Connecticut Department of Energy & Environmental Protection (CTDEEP) are provided below:

 |1H,1H, 2H, 2H-Perfluorooctane sulfonic acid||6:2FTS||27619-97-2||X|